fraud-detection-system/Fraud-Detection-System/README.md

 ```

 ## How to run
-	Run ./start-local-stream.sh

-	mvn clean install

-	generate events from TelecomEventGenerator

-# Instructions for running

 This system needs the sub-systems to be running.

    * Apache Kafka
    * Apache Zookeeper
-    * Flink
-       * Install Flink
+   * Flink based Stream server
-       * Start with ./bin/start-cluster.sh
-       * To stop ./bin/stop-cluster.sh
+   * Event generator to simulate real life events

+Run following commands to bring these systems up

+	Run ./start-local-stream.sh         -> This brings us first two

+	mvn clean install                   -> This brings up third

+	generate events from TelecomEventGenerator  -> For fourth component

+ For generating eclipse project - run

+ 	mvn eclipse:clean eclipse:eclipse

 # Details of implementation

+   * Focus on com.stream.telecom package
    * There are 5 streams as shown in TelecomUsageWorkflow
-    * For building eclipse project - run ```mvn eclipse:clean eclipse:eclipse
+   * Look in alerts* folder for output